 The slow metabolism plays into the amount of waste that may be kept in your system due to slow digestion.

 This can lead to leaky gut or bacteria issues in your body.
-That issue can lead illness and the issues just get worse from there.
+That issue can lead to illness and the issues just get worse from there.

 By using aloe for your weight loss, you can drop the weight that is leading to other potential health issues and causing your immune system to become fatigued.